joass1/dlweekhackathon/README.md

 Concepts are filled greedily into the time budget.
 Each comes with **AI-generated flashcards** from uploaded material.
 A **Socratic tutor** guides the student through each concept with **micro-checkpoints** every few messages that update mastery in real time.

 ### 5. Peer Learning Hubs + Boss Battle
 A matching algorithm groups students into **balanced peer hubs** where each member's strengths complement others' weaknesses (4-tier snake distribution with complementarity scoring).
-In a live **video session** (Twilio WebRTC), AI generates one question per member targeting their weakest concept — weakest student leads first (**protégé effect**).
+In a live **video session** (Twilio WebRTC), AI generates one question per member targeting their weakest concept.
+The weakest student leads first (**protégé effect**).
 Correct answers deal damage to a **shared 3D boss**.
 All players see the boss HP drop in real time.
 The session ends when the team defeats it together.

 ---